boutiques/boutiques/README.md

 You may now want to write a test for your descriptor, so that everyone using it could check that it produces correct results.
 This can be done by extending the tool descriptor with a `tests` property.
-For instance, the description below would test if `bosh launch exec` returns with exit code 0 and produces a file in output `logfile` with the specified MD5 hash.
+For instance, the description below would test if the execution of the specified invocation returns with exit code 0 and produces a file in output `logfile` with the right MD5 hash.
 ```
 "tests": [
         {